 Canadian antitrust enforcement is based on three core provisions: conspiracy, mergers and abuse of dominance.
 The abuse of dominance provisions, found in sections 78 and 79 of Canada’s Competition Act,1 are administered and enforced by the federal government through the commissioner of competition (the commissioner), the head of the Competition Bureau (the Bureau).
 The commissioner investigates allegedly anti-competitive conduct and, where grounds exist, brings a case before the Competition Tribunal (the Tribunal) for adjudication.
-Although there has been some discussion of creating a private right of action for abuse, the commissioner retains exclusive jurisdiction to challenge allegedly abusive conduct before the Tribunal.
-Recent amendments to the Act empowered the Tribunal to award monetary penalties of up to $15 million for multiple violations of the abuse provisions.
+The commissioner holds exclusive jurisdiction to challenge allegedly abusive conduct before the Tribunal.
+Contravention of the abuse provisions has recently become potentially more costly, as the Act was amended in 2009 to empower the Tribunal to award monetary penalties of up to C$15 million for multiple violations of the abuse provisions.

 There is currently a highly active enforcement environment in Canada.
 The commissioner has increased enforcement of all aspects of the Act since taking office in 2009, challenging several mergers,2 pursuing misleading advertising claims,3 continuing to combat global and domestic cartels,4 and launching two abuse of dominance actions,5 among others.
-As described in more detail below, one of the abuse actions was settled, while the second is also more likely than not to settle.
-As a consequence, it is unlikely that there will be an opportunity in the near term for the Tribunal to apply the Federal Court of Appeal’s (FCA) 2006 decision in Commissioner of Competition v Canada Pipe Company Ltd,6 which was the first case in which any Canadian court had interpreted the abuse of dominance provisions.
-The FCA’s decision remains the leading word on the matter, as the Supreme Court of Canada declined to hear an appeal of the matter,7 and the commissioner and the parties settled the matter rather than returning to the Tribunal for a rehearing in light of the FCA’s decision.8
+As described in more detail below, one of the abuse actions was settled, while the second will be heard by the Tribunal in September 2012 at which time the Tribunal will have the opportunity to apply the Federal Court of Appeal’s (FCA) 2006 decision in Commissioner of Competition v Canada Pipe Company Ltd,6 which was the first case in which any Canadian court had interpreted the abuse of dominance provisions.
+The FCA’s decision is the leading word on the matter, as the Supreme Court of Canada declined to hear an appeal of the matter,7and the commissioner and the parties settled the matter rather than returning to the Tribunal for a rehearing in light of the FCA’s decision.8

-Consistent with this proposed new approach to joint dominance, in June 2009, the commissioner secured a consent agreement with two waste services firms in British Columbia that the commissioner believed were engaged in joint abuse of dominance.
+Consistent with the approach to joint dominance outlined in the 2009 and 2012 Drafts, in June 2009, the commissioner secured a consent agreement with two waste services firms in British Columbia that the commissioner believed were engaged in joint abuse of dominance.
 The commissioner alleged that the firms, which held a greater than 80 per cent market share, engaged in similar anti-competitive contracting practices that resulted in substantially less competitive markets for commercial waste collection services.
-The firms agreed to revise their contracts and to refrain from engaging in such conduct for seven years.15 Of significant interest is the fact that there is nothing in the public version of the consent agreement that suggests there was any coordination or agreement between the two firms.
+The firms agreed to revise their contracts and to refrain from engaging in such conduct for seven years.16 Of significant interest is the fact that there is nothing in the public version of the consent agreement that suggests there was any coordination or agreement between the two firms.

 The law and its goals